dragomano/Light-Portal/README.md

 * Open Graph markup for pages and comments.
 * Manage blocks in Admin: drag-n-drop of blocks, including updating of the priority.
 * Pages with support for various content.
+* Import and export of pages and blocks.
 * Support for addons.
 * Standalone mode.
 * Caching.